Cancel anytime

 Leadership and Structure

-PG&E Corp is led by a board of directors and a management team.
-The CEO oversees the company's operations, supported by various executives responsible for different business units and functions.
-The organizational structure is hierarchical, with clear lines of reporting and accountability.
+PG&E Corp is led by a board of directors and an executive management team.
+Patti Poppe is the current CEO.
+The organizational structure is hierarchical, with various departments responsible for different aspects of operations, including electric, gas, and customer service.

 Top Products and Market Share